Predjee/com.irobot.roomba980/README.md

    There is no known possibility of remotely starting Spot Cleaning.

 ## Version history
+ * 1.0.4: Updated compatibility value to ensure compatibility with future Homey updates
  * 1.0.1: Added support for multiple Roombas, fixed some bugs.
  * 1.0.0: Initial release